Connecting Donors To Causes They Care About

 Education: Education is the foundation of advancement in society and strong schools are the bedrock for a strong community.
 Investment opportunities in education range from early childhood education programs, K-12, and post-secondary education, as well as after school and summer learning programs.
 Whether investing in education of under-privileged youth, funding scholarships of aspiring college students or donating to your own alma mater, education is a strong passion of our community.

-In 2016, the San Angelo Area Foundation awarded 389 scholarships totaling over $1 million to area students.
+The San Angelo Area Foundation, on average, awards over 400 scholarships each year totaling over $1 million to area students.
 In addition, supporters have helped organizations like the Boys and Girls Club of San Angelo inspire young leaders and Camp Good Sam combat summer learning loss for students in Sonora.

 Elderly: According to the Census Bureau, almost 15% of our county population is over the age of 65 and services provided by local organizations keep many of our seniors healthy and help improve their quality of life.